-Paper Tapes comes with different grades while the adhesion value and thickness of the paper has to be adjusted according to application.
-Widely used for color separation and painting made by hand or by spray, Furniture making, automobile and aircraft painting, in appliance manufacturing, decorative glass making, powder coating, plating and sandblasting.
+Paper tapes come with different grades while the adhesion value and thickness of the paper have to be adjusted according to application.
+Widely used for color separation and painting made by hand or by spray, furniture making, automobile, and aircraft painting, in appliance manufacturing, decorative glass making, powder coating, plating, and sandblasting.

 Why Paper Tapes?

-Paper Tape comes with different grades while the adhesion value and thickness of the paper has to be adjusted according to application.
-Paper tape is widely used for color separation and painting made by hand or by spray, furniture making, automobile and aircraft painting, in appliance manufacturing, decorative glass making, powder coating, plating and sandblasting.
+Paper tape comes with different grades while the adhesion value and thickness of the paper have to be adjusted according to application.
+Paper tape is widely used for color separation and painting made by hand or by spray, furniture making, automobile, and aircraft painting, appliance manufacturing, decorative glass making, powder coating, plating, and sandblasting.

-Masking Tapes date back to 1925.
-Masking tape was invented by Richard Drew after witnessing the frustration of auto-body workers as they used butcher paper to cover the cars they were painting.
-The ineffectiveness of butcher paper in auto-body application made Drew to search for better alternatives.
+Masking tapes date back to 1925.
+Masking tape was invented by Richard Drew after witnessing the frustration of auto bodyworkers as they used butcher paper to cover the cars they were painting.
+The ineffectiveness of butcher paper in auto-body applications made Drew search for better alternatives.

 Kraft paper tape has a natural rubber based adhesive system that makes an excellent bond to most packing products and surfaces.
 Its tough backing remains strong under moist conditions and outdoor weathering is good.
 It is an approved packing tape by the U.S. Postal Service and UPS.
 Its typical applications include carton sealing, packing, splicing, freezer tape, and straight-line masking.
 It is also used in silk screening and picture framing.